HNLMS De Ruyter (1935)

 HNLMS De Ruyter was a unique light cruiser of the Royal Netherlands Navy.
-Intended to reinforce the older Java-class cruisers in the Dutch East Indies, her design and construction were limited by the Great Depression.
+Intended to reinforce the older s in the Dutch East Indies, her design and construction were limited by the Great Depression.
 Laid down in 1933 and commissioned in 1936, she spent the first part of her career patrolling nearby waters prior to the Dutch declaration of war on Japan.
 During the Dutch East Indies campaign, she became the flagship of the American-British-Dutch-Australian Command Combined Strike Fleet.
 For the first several months of war, she led Allied warships in unsuccessful attempts to intercept Japanese invasions and withstood multiple air attacks.
-During the Battle of the Java Sea, the cruiser was ambushed by a night-time torpedo attack by Haguro and sunk with most of her crew.
+During the Battle of the Java Sea, the cruiser was ambushed by a night-time torpedo attack by and sunk with most of her crew.
 Her wreck was later illegally salvaged for metal in the 2010s, which destroyed most of the ship.

 Development

 During the Interwar period, the Dutch Navy was split between defending the Netherlands and the Dutch East Indies, particularly the island of Java.
 While the European fleet focused around minelaying, the flotilla in Asia relied on a combination of aircraft, destroyers, and submarines to identify and destroy an invading force near the coastline.
-Cruisers were vital in this doctrine, as they had the capability to sail out to sea and attack enemy convoys outside the Indonesian archipelago and serve as powerful escorts for Allied vessels.
+Cruisers were vital in this doctrine, as they had the capability to sail out to sea and attack enemy convoys outside the Indonesian archipelago and serve as powerful escorts for allied vessels.

 By 1927, the Great Depression had sapped the budget and strength of the Dutch military.
 Recognizing the need for post-depression rebuilding, the Navy proposed the Vlootplan Deckers (Deckers Fleet Plan) in 1930 to expand the East Indies fleet to a satisfactory size.
 The plan called for a force of three cruisers.
-While two Java-class cruisers were already in service, regular maintenance meant both could not always be available for combat.
+While two s were already in service, regular maintenance meant both could not always be available for combat.
 To ensure two cruisers could be operational simultaneously, the plan called for the construction of a new cruiser to join the Java class in the East Indies.
-Three Java cruisers were initially planned, however the third, Celebes–intended as the flagship for the East Indies Fleet–was cancelled in 1919, which required a replacement.
+Three Java-class cruisers were initially planned, however the third, Celebes–intended as the flagship for the East Indies Fleet–was cancelled in 1919, which required a replacement.